wp-plugins/a-forms/readme.txt

 4) Activate the plugin.

-Built for The Marketing Mix Perth: http://www.marketingmix.com.au
+Built by The Marketing Mix Perth: http://www.marketingmix.com.au

 == Changelog ==